setrar/HxC/docs/README.md

 `libffi` is usually installed since it is used by cairo, csound, faust, ffmpeg and more

+:warning: This version is generally deployed for `X86_64` Architecture

 ```
 % brew list --versions libffi
 libffi 3.3
 ```

 - [ ] Capture `ghc` version